|

 a little, then fall back down again.
 We discovered that his HCT had

-actually been extremely low, only 18%, in October 2007, but his vets at
+actually been extremely low, only 18%, the previous year, but his vets at

 that time hadn't even mentioned it to his human!
 So his anaemia was